 What is robotics?
 Defining an industry

-However, robotics as a field involves several subsets like automation and artificial intelligence (AI).
+However, the field involves several subsets like automation and artificial intelligence (AI).
 Both automation and robotics have been used interchangeably, but these terms have certain differences.

 Automation is the process of using technology to carry out specific tasks, and not all robots are designed for automation.
 That said, most robots are, especially those with industrial uses.